-The Andrew W. Mellon Foundation has awarded the Huntington Theatre Company $245,000 so that Huntington Playwriting Fellow Melinda Lopez (Sonia Flew, Becoming Cuba) can join the company’s full-time staff as playwright-in-residence.
+The Andrew W. Mellon Foundation has awarded The Huntington $245,000 so that Huntington Playwriting Fellow Melinda Lopez (Sonia Flew, Becoming Cuba) can join the company’s full-time staff as artist-in-residence.
 The award is one of 14 residency grants at theatre companies around the US.

 About Melinda Lopez

 Lopez has been an vital and celebrated member of the Huntington’s artistic community since 2003 when she was named to the first class of Huntington Playwriting Fellows.
 In 2004, the Huntington inaugurated its newly constructed second home, the Stanford Calderwood Pavilion at the Boston Center for the Arts, with a world premiere production of her play Sonia Flew directed by then-Artistic Director Nicholas Martin.
 Lopez has served as a Huntington Overseer, advocating for support for new play development and education programs, and also on the search committee that selected DuBois as artistic director.
 The Huntington has nurtured four of Lopez’s plays through the Breaking Ground reading series, and workshopped her latest play, Becoming Cuba, in its 2012 Summer Workshop.
 Lopez is also an accomplished actress, having performed in four prior Huntington productions including the widely acclaimed production of Our Town, directed by David Cromer.